Cruise (aeronautics): Airliner cruise

+Propeller aircraft

 For propeller aircraft, drag is minimised when the lift-to-drag ratio is maximised.
 However, the speed for this is typically regarded as too slow, so propeller aircraft typically cruise at a significantly faster speed.
 Combustion engines have an optimum efficiency level for fuel consumption and power output.
 Generally, gasoline piston engines are most efficient between idle speed and 30% short of full throttle.
 Diesels are most efficient at around 90% of full throttle.

+Altitude

 As the aircraft consumes fuel, its weight decreases and the optimum altitude for fuel economy increases.
 For traffic control reasons it is usually necessary for an aircraft to stay at a cleared flight level.
 On long-haul flights, the pilot may ask air traffic control to climb from one flight level to a higher one, in a manoeuvre known as a step climb.